xdmushui/partner-center-sdk/develop/purchase-azure-reservations.md

-To submit your Azure Reserved VM Instance order, do the following:
+To submit your Azure reservation order, do the following:

 1. Create a cart to hold the collection of catalog items that you intend to buy.
 When you create a [Cart](cart.md), the [cart line items](cart.md#cartlineitem) are automatically grouped based on what can be purchased together in the same [Order](orders.md).